alexhokl/notes/gcloud.md

       consumer being overloaded and the other being idle
   * if a push subscriber is a Cloud Function, configuring IAM would be enough for authentication
+- internal architecture
+  * data plane
+    + moving messages between publishers and subscribers
+    + servers in this plane are called forwarders
+      + any forwarder is capable of serving clients for any topic or subscription (publishing forwarder and subscribing forwarder)
+      + publishing forwarder
+        + has a list of all subscriptions that are attached to a topic
+        + it is responsible for persisting both the published messages and the metadata describing which messages have been acknowledged by each subscription.
+        + the set of messages received and stored by a publishing forwarder for a particular topic, along with this tracking of acknowledged messages, is called a "publish message source."
+      + subscribing forwarder
+        + Subscribers receive messages by connecting to subscribing forwarders, forwarders through which messages flow to subscribers from publishers.
+          “Connecting” in the case of a pull subscriber means issuing a pull request.
+“Connecting” in the case of a push subscriber means having the push endpoint registered with Pub/Sub.
+Once a subscription is created, it is guaranteed that any messages published after that point will be delivered to that subscription, what we call a sync-point guarantee.
+    + acknowledgement
+      + Once a subscriber processes a message, it sends an acknowledgement back to the subscribing forwarder.
+The subscribing forwarder relays this acknowledgement to the publishing forwarder, which stores the acknowledgement in the publish message source.
+Once all subscriptions on a topic have acknowledged a message, the message is asynchronously deleted from the publish message source and from storage.
+  * control plane
+    + assignment of publishers and subscribers to servers on the data plane
+    + servers in this plane are called routers
+      + router provides the client with an ordered list of forwarders it can consider connecting to
+        + this ordered list may change based on forward availability and the shape of the load from the client
+        + a client takes this list of forwarders and connects to one or more of them
 - seek
   * future time
     + all messages before the seek time will be considered as acknowledged